UofT-DSI/sampling/02_assignments/questionnaire_design_part_a.md

 ## Rubric

--	All required components are present and complete **Pass / Fail**
+-	All required components are present and complete **Complete / Incomplete**
--	Choice of sampling strategy is justified and related to survey purpose **Pass / Fail**
+-	Choice of sampling strategy is justified and related to survey purpose **Complete / Incmoplete**

 ## Submission Information